blackboldse/todo-app/README.md

 # Create a TODO list app with React + Firebase

-My site is to be deployed hosting at: https://todo-app-cp-53452.web.app
+My app is to be deployed hosting at: https://todo-app-cp-53452.web.app

-## Requirements
+## Technologies

 - React
 - Firebase